Ishaang19/Ishaang19/README.md

 # 💫 About Me:
-⚡ A college student bored from the basic life <br>🔭 I'm currently working a ML Project with integration of GA<br>
+⚡ A college student bored from the basic life <br>🔭 I'm currently working on a ML Project with integration of GA<br>

 ## 🌐 Socials: